stac-utils/stac-fields/README.md

 * `label`: The human-readable title for the value.
 * `format`: The name of the formatter in formatters.js, but without the leading `format`.
 * `formatter`: A formatter function that is compatible to the formatters defined in formatters.js.
 Use this if no suitable pre-defined formatter is available to be specified in `format`.
+See also [Custom Formatters](#custom-formatters) for more details.
 * `unit`: A unit to add after the value.
 * `explain`: A long form for an abbreviation that should be shown in a tooltip.
 * `custom`: A structure that can't easily be rendered with any of the pre-defined formatters and thus needs a custom implementation (see `externalRenderer`).